-After moving or placing objects in the design space, the shape of a split plane may be altered, which is not automatically updated in the display.
-Select Tools » Split Planes » Rebuild Split Planes on Current Layer or Rebuild Split Planes on All Layers to recalculate and redraw planes.
+If necessary, select Tools » Split Planes » Rebuild Split Planes on Current Layer or Rebuild Split Planes on All Layers to recalculate and redraw planes.
 You may find displaying the pad holes layer and multilayer useful as well.
 Use the Shift+S shortcut keys to toggle various Single Layer Mode settings that help highlight objects of interest.

 In 3D viewing mode (shortcut 3), you can see physical representations of all internal plane objects.
 In addition to viewing, the 3D environment enables you to travel through the board, making the inspection of internal planes very easy.
 If you click on an internal plane, the entire area within the pullback tracks is highlighted.
 You can also select internal planes and their contents to view using the Split Plane Editor mode available from the drop-down menu at the top of the PCB panel.

 When a power plane is added, a set of pullback tracks are automatically created around the board shape to pull back the plane from the edge of the board.
 Pullback tracks cannot be edited on screen as their width is defined in the Layer Stack Manager.
 If the pullback value for an internal plane has been changed, these tracks will be regenerated automatically.